IllinoisLegalAidOnline/ilao-documentation/docs/source/sms_eviction.rst

     User is asked if they have a summons
       If Yes, CONTINUE to landlord name
-      If No, User is asked if they've received written notice
+      If No, User is asked if they've received written notice If neither of these, user is re-asked question

          If yes, CONTINUE to landlord name
-         If no, user is asked if the landlord has threatened to evict
+         If no, user is asked if the landlord has threatened to evict If neither of these, user is re-asked question

            If yes, CONTINUE to landlord name
            If no, EXIT to legal content
+           If neither of these, user is re-asked question

      Get landlord name